Azure/enterprise-azureai/README.md

 For more details on the deployed services, see [additional details](#additional-details) below.

+> Note.
+It will take about 45 minutes to deploy Azure API Management.

 ## CI/CD pipeline

 This project includes a Github workflow and a Azure DevOps Pipeline for deploying the resources to Azure on every push to main.
 That workflow requires several Azure-related authentication secrets to be stored as Github action secrets.
 To set that up, run: